ANOVA (Analysis of Variance)

 p-valuep-value from the studentized range distribution

-CI Lower / CI UpperSimultaneous confidence interval for the mean difference, based on the selected confidence level
+CI Lower / CI UpperSimultaneous confidence interval for the mean difference.
+Adjusted so that all pairwise intervals simultaneously contain the true values with at least the specified confidence level

 The critical value qcriticalq_{\text{critical}}, MSE, and residual degrees of freedom are displayed below the table.